-Alexander is a polymath who helps cities fix things.
-As CEO of Civic Consulting USA, he enables companies to collaborate pro bono with mayors and get results.
+Alexander Shermansong is a polymath and transformation leader.
+As CEO of Civic Consulting USA, he enables cities to innovate inclusively — with sustained impact in economic growth, healthcare, education, and infrastructure.

 Harvard’s Kennedy School called the approach one of the most innovative in government.
-When a city works with a network of skilled volunteers over the long term, they are able to solve seemingly intractable issues: doubling community college graduation rates, expanding transit, slashing sales tax, creating urban analytics programs, and turning around public health systems.
+When a city works with a skilled network over the long term, they are able to solve seemingly intractable issues: doubling community college graduation rates, expanding transit, slashing sales tax, creating urban analytics programs, and turning around public health systems.

 Alexander managed these networks for Mayors Rahm Emanuel and Bill de Blasio during their transitions into city hall.
 The White House selected Civic Consulting to work with economically distressed cities nationally.
 For his work replicating the model from Chicago to New York, Silicon Valley, and elsewhere, UBM Future Cities named Alexander one of the 100 City Innovators Worldwide.